Shira-3749/jquery-scrollwatch/README.markdown

     });
     </pre>

+## Required CSS

+The following CSS rule is required for scroll calculations to work properly:

+    html, body {height: 100%;}

 ## Return value

 Both `$(selector).scrollWatch(options);` and `$(menuSelector).scrollWatchMenu(sectionSelector, options);` return `false` on failure or an object with following properties: